Haufe-Lexware/docker-style-guide/DockerCompose.md

 	    - "MYSQL_USER=saml"
 	    - "MYSQL_PASSWORD=saml"

-The first improvement would be to use a file that is stored outside the **Dockerfile's** or **Docker Compose's** definition repository.
+The first improvement would be to use a file that is stored outside the **Dockerfile's** or **Docker Compose's** definition repository and only being retrieve or created at deployment time.

 	$ cat docker-compose.yml
 	  mysql: